-- By observing how you use our products and services, or those of other members of our Group, for example from the transactions and operation of your accounts and services, including through the use of artificial intelligence or machine learning to analyse aggregated/combined datasets, to make forecasts/projections of revenue and cash flow, and to improve a service or systems in terms of machine learning or analytics cookie usage.
-Information will be used both for the development and deployment of the machine learning.
+- By looking at how you use our products and services, or those of other members of our Group.
+For example, from transactions and how you manage your accounts and services.
+This includes the use of artificial intelligence or machine learning to analyse aggregated/combined datasets, to make forecasts/projections of earnings and cash flow and improving a service or systems in terms of machine learning or analytics cookie use.
+Info will be used for the development and deployment of the machine learning.

-- From other people who know you including joint account holders and people you are linked to financially.
+- From others who know you – including joint account holders and people you’re linked to financially.

-- By observing how you interact when using your device for example, the use of your keyboard, mouse and/or the way in which you hold your device, this is called “Behavioural Biometrics”.
+- By looking at how you interact when using your device.
+This could be the use of your keyboard, mouse and/or the way you hold your device – this is called “Behavioural Biometrics”.

-- From your use of our websites or applications, including through cookies that collect information on your internet use.
+- From your use of our websites or applications, including through cookies that collect info about your internet use.

-- From recorded images (e.g. CCTV in our stores and lounges) and calls.
-We'll record or monitor phone calls with you for regulatory purposes, for training and to ensure and improve quality of service delivery, to ensure safety of our staff and customers, and to resolve queries or issues.
-We also use CCTV on our premises to ensure the safety and security of our staff and customers.
+- From recorded images (like CCTV in our Stores) and calls.
+We’ll record or monitor phone calls with you for regulatory purposes and training, to improve our service, to make sure our colleagues and customers are safe and to sort out any issues.
+We also use CCTV on our premises for the safety and security of everyone.

-- Credit reference agencies (e.g. Experian) and fraud prevention agencies (e.g. CIFAS).
+- Credit reference agencies (like Experian) and fraud prevention agencies (for example, CIFAS).